 Gerald Blobe, MD, PhD, is the lead physician-scientist engaged in preclinical research.

-David Hsu, MD, PhD (Hsu Lab); Michael Morse, MD; Brent Hanks, MD, PhD (Hanks Lab); and Nicholas Devito, MD (Hanks Lab); are physician-scientists engaged in translational research.
-Andrew Nixon, PhD (Phase 1 Biomarker Laboratory) is the lead scientist engaged in translational research.
+David Hsu, MD, PhD; Michael Morse, MD; Brent Hanks, MD, PhD; and Nicholas Devito, MD; are physician-scientists engaged in translational research.
+Andrew Nixon, PhD, is the lead scientist engaged in translational research.

 We have an experienced team made up of physician-scientists, nurses, and in-patient staff as well as specialists engaged in protocol development and clinical trial registration.

-Our clinical research focuses on esophageal/GE/gastric cancer (Hope Uronis, MD); hepatobiliary cancers (Michael Morse, MD); neuroendocrine cancer (Michael Morse, MD); pancreatic cancer (James Abbruzzese, MD, and Niharika Mettu, MD); and colorectal cancer (John Strickler, MD, David Hsu, MD, PhD, and Yousuf Zafar, MD, MHS).
+Our main foci of clinical research are in esophageal/GE/gastric cancer (Hope Uronis, MD); hepatobiliary cancers (Michael Morse, MD); neuroendocrine cancer (Michael Morse, MD); pancreatic cancer (James Abbruzzese, MD, and Niharika Mettu, MD); and colorectal cancer (John Strickler, MD, David Hsu, MD, PhD, and Yousuf Zafar, MD, MHS).

 Our Center for Applied Cancer Health Policy, led by physician-scientist Yousuf Zafar, MD, MHS, investigates affordability and value of care, oncology reimbursement and care redesign, and behavioral science in cost and value.